fix

 Shimon Brathwaite

-Access controls is the process of controlling and monitoring user and application access to resources.
+Access controls are the process of controlling and monitoring user and application access to resources.
 This is commonly included under the security domain of Identity and Access Management (IAM).
 This domain includes four main elements: 1) Identification 2) Authentication 3) Authorization 4) Accountability.
 All four of these elements work together to ensure that all company resources are only accessed by people who should have access to them, for as long as they should have access and it mandates that user action be monitored to ensure accountability for all users for the actions they perform.
 One of the biggest vulnerabilities that a company or application can have is the risk of broken access control.
-In this article we will break down why this is a huge risk and what can be done to prevent it.
+One of the most critical vulnerabilities that a company or application can face is the risk of broken access control.
+In this article, we will break down why this is a huge risk and what can be done to prevent it.

 Why is Broken Access Control #1 in OWASP Top 10?